ervandew/eclim/src/doc/content/vim/java/search.rst

   - implementors - Implementors of the pattern or element.
   - references - References of the pattern or element.

-- -s <scope> (Default: all): The scope of the search where possible context values include
+- -s <scope> (Default: all): The scope of the search where possible values include

   - all - Search the whole workspace.
   - project - Search the current project, dependent projects, and libraries.